 LTL shipping is an effective means of transporting products for all types of businesses.
 There are certain scenarios in which LTL could be the better choice, such as ecommerce merchants with varying shipment sizes.

 Let’s take an example: If your shipment packs up into four pallets weighing 6,000 pounds (or 2,721.5 kg), and only takes up about one-quarter of the trailer space, LTL shipping is a good option to move your product at a great price.
-This figure can vary depending on the carrier used as well as the truck.
+This figure can vary depending on the courier used as well as the truck.

 Flexibility is another key feature of LTL shipping.
 It can accommodate every stage of your ecommerce supply chain growth.
 LTL freight gives your business the ability to easily scale the amount of pallets and space you need, shipment by shipment.